MaximeWeyl/job-interview-answer/README.md

 The frontend has continuous delivery on Google Cloud Platform's Cloud Run, and the ./cloudbuild-frontend.yaml and ./Dockerfile-frontend files.

-Here is the URL for you to play with : https://misteryemployer-challenge-frontend.maxime-weyl-data.science/
+Here is the URL for you to play with : https://cutt.ly/LMCRxnY (shortlink-obfuscated for removing the mystery employer's name)